 “Pianism in a whole different league, namely: art”.
 These words from Tel Aviv’s Ha’aretz illustrate Henry Wong Doe’s sincerity and passion for music.
 Since winning “Audience Favourite” prizes at both the Rubinstein and Busoni International Piano Competitions, Henry has continued to engage audiences with a wide variety of repertoire and interpretations that combine stylistic awareness and sensitivity.

 Henry Wong Doe has performed in Carnegie Hall, New York, Heinz Hall, Pittsburgh, Sydney Opera House in Australia, Esplanade-Theatres on the Bay Singapore, and Mann Auditorium in Tel Aviv, Israel.
 He has been a featured artist at the Busoni International Piano Festival in Bolzano, Italy, the Dame Myra Hess Memorial Series in Chicago, USA and the Brussels Piano Festival in Belgium.
-Highlights of the 2016-17 season include debut recitals in China (Shenyang Conservatory of Music) and London (St. Martin-in-the-Fields), as well as a return solo performance in New York at the Music on Madison series.
+Highlights of the 2017-18 season include a guest artist recital at Nazareth College, Rochester, New York, and a return engagement with the Auckland Philharmonia Orchestra in August 2018, performing Rachmaninoff's 2nd Piano Concerto.

 Henry has performed with noted orchestras such as the Pittsburgh Symphony, Sydney Symphony, Australian Chamber, and Israel Philharmonic, and collaborated with conductors Christopher Hogwood, Mendi Rodan, Fabio Mechetti and Edvard Tchivzel.
 Appearances on television and radio include BBC Radio 3 (UK), ABC Classics FM and Channel 9 (Australia), Concert FM and TVNZ (New Zealand), WNYC Radio (New York), WFMT Radio (Chicago), WQED Radio (Pittsburgh), RTBF and Canal La Deux (Belgium), and Kolhamusica (The Musical Voice) Israel.